mikrodev/Documentation/documentation/docs/Block-Descriptions-Notes.md

 ### IEC/DNP3 Protocols

 (T) IEC101 Slave: By adding IEC101 block, The IEC 60870-5-101 slave is activated on the RTU.
-TCP or Serialport block is added to IEC101block “ser” input.
+TCP or Serial Port block is added to IEC101block Ser input.

 (T) DNP3 Slave: By adding the DNP3 slave block, DNP3 is activated on the RTU.
-TCP or Seriport block is added to DNP3 block ser input.
+TCP or Serial Port block is added to DNP3 block Ser input.

 (T) IEC104 Slave: By adding IEC104 slave block , IEC 104 will be activated on the RTU.
-TCP or Serialport block is added to IEC104 block ser input.
+TCP or Serial Port block is added to IEC104 block Ser input.

 ### MQTT Blocks

-(T/M) MQTT Config: It is used to connect to a remote broker via the host or IP address set from the TCP socket block and to provide communication between devices or interfaces using the internet or local network.
+(T/M) MQTT Config: It is used to connect to a remote broker via the host or IP address set from the TCP Socket block and to provide communication between devices or interfaces using the internet or local network.